ops-center/searchlight/docs/user-guide/deployment-guide.md

 curl https://raw.githubusercontent.com/appscode/searchlight/master/hack/deploy/icinga2/run.sh | bash
 ```

+> Make sure you have set notifier to send notifications.
+Check [this](icinga2/deployment.md#create-deployment).

 #### Deploy Searchlight Controller

 Searchlight Controller is used to communicate with Icinga2 API.
 To set an alert, create [Kubernetes Alert Objects](alert-object.md) with relevant information.
 Controller will consume that alert object.